Early Man (film): Competition

 On 21 September 2017, a competition was launched on the CBBC television programme Blue Peter to design a prehistoric character inspired by Early Man, with the winner receiving the opportunity to see their character brought to life by Aardman, as well as receiving tickets to the premiere alongside the runners up.
 It closed on 12 October 2017, and the winner was announced in January 2018.

 Release

 Early Man was released in the United Kingdom on 26 January 2018 by StudioCanal.
 StudioCanal also distributed the film in France, Germany, Australia and New Zealand.
 In the United States, it was released on 16 February 2018, by Lionsgate, through its Summit Entertainment label.
 In Canada, it was released by eOne Films on the same day.

 Reception

 Box office

-Early Man was deemed a box-office bomb, grossing only $8.2 million in North America and $46.3 million in other territories (including $15.8 million in the United Kingdom) for a worldwide gross of $54.6 million, against its budget of $50 million.
+Early Man grossed only $8.2 million in North America and $46.3 million in other territories (including $15.8 million in the United Kingdom) for a worldwide gross of $54.6 million, against its budget of $50 million.